bookmarkbao/ep21-pronunciation/docs/summary/my-note.md

 ---

+- **/t/**
+  - 单词：to, it, that, what, not, but, get, just, right, want, out, about, at, got, let, time, take, tell, too, talk

+- **/d/**
+  - 单词：and, do, good, did, would, had, need, could, down, day, should, said, find, god, friend, told, doe, old, around, kid

 - **/ʃ/**
   - 单词：she, should, sure, show, wish, shut, shot, shall, shoot, finish, picture, special, ship, push, share, fish, station, shop, short, information